maruel/nin/README.md

 Yeah.

 When Google was created, Altavista was king.
 When Facebook was created, Myspace was hot.
-When ginja was created, there were other options.
+When nin was created, there were other options.

 The reason it's possible at all is because ninja is well written and has a reasonable amount of unit tests.